sohailmahmud/sohailmahmud/README.md

 ### Hi fellow devs 👋, I am Sohail Mahmud!

 A Software Engineer and a lifelong learner who loves to build things.
 Nowadays mostly work on cross-platform things development.
 Specializing in JavaScript technologies and AWS.
-Professional experience with the various technology system used by millions of people.
+Professional experience with the HealthTech systems used by millions of people.

 Currently, Building the digital ecosystem at Cimbuk.
 I previously worked on building cross-platform app at Extreme Solutions, worked on building the core app at Cynergy Solutions, as a programmer I built and launched web app at Automate Infosys, founded and led tutoring services for computer programming at Cimbuk Labs, and in my own time I work on opensource at Web3, Node.js, Laravel and Flutter.